AI Engine

 • Objectives are the encapsulation of the user's general goals, communicated in natural language via the DeltaV chat.

-• Tasks form a dynamic sequence of steps that drive the achievement of these defined goals.
-Tasks involve complicated processes, including the allocation of resources and dependencies, which are managed by agent-based services.
+• Primary Functions form a dynamic sequence of steps that drive the achievement of these defined user objective.
+Primary functions involve complicated processes, including the allocation of resources and dependencies.
+Primary Functions are expected to fully or partially fulfill an objective provided by users.

-In this context, a task refers to an agent or service that provides a specific action or information requested by the user that is directly accessible via DeltaV.
-In contrast, a subtask also responds to user requests within DeltaV, but typically provides additional or complementary services that often rely on a prior context or additional information for their execution.
-For example, while a task might be an agent that provides the user's current account balance, a subtask might involve converting the account balance to a different currency, which requires additional context or user input.
+In this context, a Primary function refers to an agent service that provides a specific action or information requested by the user that is directly accessible via DeltaV.
+In contrast, a Secondary fucntion also responds to user requests within DeltaV, but typically provides additional or complementary functions that often rely on a prior context or additional information for their execution.
+For example, while a Primary function might be an agent that provides the user's current account balance, a Secondary function might involve converting the account balance to a different currency, which requires additional context or user input.

 Deconstructing tasks: context building and smart routing

 Finding new information is a key focus of the AI Engine to significantly improve the user journey.
-This is crucial for the execution of services, such as booking a hotel room for your holiday in a specific city.
+This is crucial for the execution of Agent Functions, such as booking a hotel room for your holiday in a specific city.
 In an environment where reservations are centralized, this seems like a simple process.
 However, for the booking to be successful, the AI Engine must be able to understand the user's input and objectives and communicate with multiple agents.
-At this stage, the AI Engine's ability to understand and plan is very important: the user's goal is broken down into a series of smaller tasks and subtasks, each representing an integral step towards the desired end result.
-This coordination may be automatic, or in certain situations where the AI Engine is unsure, it may require user input to confirm the task selection.
+At this stage, the AI Engine's ability to understand and plan is very important: the user's goal is broken down into a series of smaller primary and secondary functions, each representing an integral step towards the desired end result.
+This coordination may be automatic, or in certain situations where the AI Engine is unsure, it may require user input to confirm the function selection.

 Context building plays a crucial role, allowing the AI Engine to continuously improve its understanding by transforming data.
 Context building is an ongoing process within the AI Engine that involves the continuous improvement of the knowledge base during the AI Engine session.
 In other words, context building is the continuous act of collecting and/or transforming new knowledge to complete a task.

-The final step of the AI Engine is smart routing, that is the ongoing process within the AI Engine that makes it aware of all registered Agents and the tasks for which they are best suited for.
+The final step of the AI Engine is smart routing, that is the ongoing process within the AI Engine that makes it aware of all registered Agents and Agent Function according to the objective for which they are best suited for.
 This process takes into account the context and past performance history of these agents to guide the AI Engine's decision-making process.
-In this way, the AI Engine selects the most suitable agents, taking into account the agents' services and their past performance metrics.
+In this way, the AI Engine selects the most suitable agents, taking into account the agents' functions and their past performance metrics.
 Trust becomes a key factor, favoring agents with a track record of reliable behavior.
-Smart routing not only ensures the completion of tasks, but also creates a sense of reliability and efficiency in the operations.
+Smart routing not only ensures the completion of objectives, but also creates a sense of reliability and efficiency in the operations.

 Was this page helpful?